PartyDAO/party-protocol/docs/crowdfund.md

 - `Invalid`: The crowdfund does not exist.
 - `Active`: The crowdfund has been created and contributions can be made and acquisition functions may be called.
 - `Expired`: The crowdfund has passed its expiration time.
 No more contributions are allowed.
-- `Busy`: An temporary state set by the contract during complex operations to act as a reentrancy guard.
+- `Busy`: A temporary state set by the contract during complex operations to act as a reentrancy guard.
 - `Lost`: The crowdfund has failed to acquire the NFT in time.
 Contributors can reclaim their full contributions.
 - `Won`: The crowdfund has acquired the NFT and it is now held by a governance party.
-Contributors can claim their voting tokens.
+Contributors can claim their governance NFTs or reclaim unused ETH.

 ## Making Contributions